 During last year’s Acoustic Guitarist of the Year competition, Russian acoustic guitar prodigy Alexandr Misko was selected by guest judges Jon Gomm, Mike Dawes and Tommy Emmanuel.
 Alongside two others finalists, Casper Esmann and Karlijn Langendijk, Misko travelled to London to perform live at the UK Guitar Show.

 Ultimately Misko’s creative and moving performance led him to the win.
 In addition to earning the title, he received a stunning handcrafted Takamine EF341SC dreadnought and a year’s supply of Ernie Ball strings.
+This year's prize includes a Takamine EF341SC.

 ENTER THE COMPETITION TODAY!

 The 2019 Acoustic Guitarist of the Year competition is in full swing, once again in association with Takamine Guitars.
 Molly Tuttle and Andy McKee are already confirmed as star judges with more to be announced soon.
+In addition to the title, the prize for winning Acoustic Guitarist of the Year 2019 is a beautiful Takamine EF341SC dreadnought guitar.

 We caught up with Alexandr to share his experiences and memories of being involved in the competition and to get some tips for any guitarists thinking about entering this year's competition themselves.